 Professor Bradley Eyre

-I am a biogeochemist with diverse research interests, but mostly focused on the flow of carbon and nitrogen through coastal ecosystems.
-I work on the Global Change issues of nutrient over-enrichment (Eutrophication), climate change, ocean acidification, greenhouse gases and hypoxia.
-I work in estuaries, rivers and catchments, near-shore coastal areas, muds, permeable sands, mangroves, seagrasses and coral reefs.
-I use a variety of research approaches in my work, on scales from a few meters to global estimates, including in-situ process measurements, natural abundance, tracer and compound specific stable isotopes measurements, automated instrumentation, experimental manipulations, ecosystem comparisons, ecosystem stimulation modelling and material mass-balances.
+I work in estuaries, rivers and catchments, near-shore coastal areas, mangroves, seagrasses salt-marshes, and coral reefs.
+I use a variety of research approaches in my work, on scales from a few meters to global estimates, including in-situ process measurements, natural abundance, tracer and compound specific stable isotopes measurements, automated instrumentation, experimental manipulations, ecosystem comparisons, ecosystem stimulation modeling and material mass-balances.
 Much of my work has been in (sub) tropical coastal systems, but I have also worked in warm and cold temperate and arctic systems.

 Eyre, B. D., T. Cyronak, P. Drupp, E. De Carlo, J. P. Sachs and A. J. Andersson.
 2018.
 Coral reefs will transition to net dissolving before end of century.
 Science 359, 908-911.